robocomp/web/gsoc/2021/posts/alejandro_fernandez/post04.md

 ## Creating the structure of the project

-For creating the structure of the project, I foolowed the componenet **emotionrecognition2** as has points in common with this new componenet.
+For creating the structure of the project, I followed the component **emotionrecognition2** as has points in common with this new component.

 ```bash
 .